 SIRWCD participates as a member of the LRPI due to its location within the Loxahatchee River watershed.
-This year, SIRWCD applied for grant funding for a drainage improvement project on 127th Drive North located north of Indiantown Road and clearing several outfalls.
-A presentation for the approval of these projects is anticipated in October 2016 with funds being distributed for the fiscal year 2018.
+This year, SIRWCD applied for grant funding for a drainage improvement project on 127th Drive North located north of Indiantown Road and clearing several outfalls, for the second time, since last year funding was not available.
+A presentation for the approval of these projects was held on August 28, 2017 for the fiscal year 2019.
+A Florida State Senator was at the meeting and presented other opportunities for funding.
 SIRWCD will continue to apply for grants in the future.